 And as anyone with a car knows, poor road conditions are expensive, costing American drivers $67 billion per year – an average of $335 per motorist.
 And the Associated General Contractors of America estimate that the construction industry loses $23 billion annually due to delays caused by traffic congestion.

 The problem with these statistics is that they tend to anesthetize the public instead of rousing people to action.
 There are so many signs of the decay and deterioration of the American infrastructure that all one has to do is visit an American airport, ride on an American railroad or be aware of the fact that some of the water pipes in its greatest city – New York – are made of wood and were built by the Dutch centuries ago.
 Yet the statistics and the actual personal witness of decay have not been enough to move this country in the logical direction of rebuilding its infrastructure before a cascade of tragedies and disasters leave us all in endless rubble and wholesale carnage.

-It is a fact of history that this country has not been invaded since the War of 1812.
+It is a fact of history that this country has not been invaded by a foreign power since the War of 1812.
 With the exception of a few harmless Japanese balloon bombs in World War II and 9/11 of course, the United States has been remarkably untouched by the wars of the world.
 And ironically, it is this fact of history that has resulted in this country having critical infrastructure components that are many times more than a century old.